-You can wear these in countless different ways, but here are 9 outfits to get you started.
+You can wear these in countless different ways, but below are 9 outfits to get you started.

 More capsule inspiration for you

-Below is a previous season capsule but, because it it so timeless, it should still give you some ideas for your own wardrobe.
+Below are previous season capsules but, because they are so timeless, they should still give you some ideas for your own wardrobe.

 Do you already have a capsule wardrobe?
 Or is a capsule closet something you are hoping to create?
 I’d love to hear your own thoughts and tips

 - Outfit Ideas: How To Get Inspiration For Your Next Outfit When You’re Bored With Everything In Your Closet